Reach farther. Do more.

 Powerful Image Stabilization

 At telephoto distances, the smallest camera movements can blur a photo.
 Video is even less forgiving—we're all familiar with shaky smartphone videos.
-The NIKKOR Z DX 50-250mm f/4.5-6.3 VR has the most effective Vibration Reduction (VR) image stabilization system of any NIKKOR yet, up to 5 stops*!
+The NIKKOR Z DX 50-250mm f/4.5-6.3 VR offers up to 5 stops* of VR image stabilization.
 Your videos will be rock-steady, and your telephoto photos will be sharp and clear.

 Telephoto lenses are the best way to get cinematic close-ups and shallow depth of field in your videos.
 Like high-end cinema lenses, the NIKKOR Z DX 50-250mm f/4.5-6.3 VR is designed to suppress focus breathing—a common occurrence with smartphones that makes videos look amateurish.
 And both its focusing ring and control ring are virtually silent, so you won't hear any camera noises during recording.